MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## Access keys for action bar and navigation menu

 Access keys are keyboard shortcuts you can use to select specific actions in the action bar and on the navigation menu for easier navigation.
-They are similar to the access keys in Excel and Word.
+They're similar to the access keys in Excel and Word.
 Access keys are available in the Business Central web client only when the display language is set to one of the [supported languages](#supported-languages).

 To use access keys on a page, first select the <kbd>Alt</kbd> key to show *key tips*.
 Key tips are letters in small boxes next to the actions in the action bar and on the navigation menu.